-THE UNIVERSITY OF WESTERN ONTARIO

-THE DEPARTMENT OF GENDER, SEXUALITY AND WOMEN'S STUDIES GSWS 1022G GENDER, JUSTICE, CHANGE: WINTER 2022

-Western University is situated on the traditional land of the Anishinaabeg, Haudenausaune, Lenape and Attawandaron peoples who have longstanding relationships to the region of southwestern Ontario and the City of London.
+THE UNIVERSITY OF WESTERN ONTARIO THE DEPARTMENT OF GENDER, SEXUALITY AND WOMEN'S STUDIES GSWS 1022G GENDER, JUSTICE, CHANGE: WINTER 2023 Western University is situated on the traditional land of the Anishinaabeg, Haudenausaune, Lenape and Attawandaron peoples who have longstanding relationships to the region of southwestern Ontario and the City of London.
 Within proximity to Western, there are 3 First Nations communities: the Chippewas of the Thames First Nation, Oneida Nation of the Thames, and Munsee Delaware Nation.
 In the region of southwestern Ontario, there are 9 First Nations and a growing Indigenous urban population.
 Western recognizes the significant historical and contemporary contributions of local and regional First Nations and all 11 of the Original peoples of Turtle Island (North America) to the development of Canada.

-Instructor: Dr. Bipasha Baruah, Professor & Canada Research Chair in Global Women's Issues, Western University
+Instructor: Dr. Bipasha Baruah, Professor & Strategic Focus (Climate Change and Gender Equality) Western Research Chair Email: bbaruah@uwo.ca Teaching Assistants:

-Email: bbaruah@uwo.ca